 He believes that if people in different departments can understand they’re operating under one umbrella — as a unified force — the company can improve its customers’ experiences.
 He dives into that more in the last clip …

 Luke leaves us with a lasting phrase: “Don’t lose hope.”

 And I think we all can agree on the value of that statement.
 If our customers see how strongly we hold onto hope for bettering their experience, they’ll remain loyal throughout their relationship with us.
 Because we’re imperfect, we’re going to make some mistakes.
 Customer forgiveness is based in that loyalty.

-To hear more episodes like this one – both future and past – please subscribe to The Customer Experience Podcast in Apple Podcasts and iTunes.
+To hear more episodes like this one – both future and past – please subscribe to The Customer Experience Podcast in Apple Podcasts.

 While you’re there, please take one minute to leave a rating and review!